monitoring

 4. Lock down SSL and domains

-Enable SSL and domain monitoring so you never wake up to browser warnings.
+Enable SSL monitoring so you never wake up to browser warnings.
 We’ll ping you weeks before expiry, not after the fires start.

 5. Route alerts like a pro